 Understanding Images

 An image is a metadata file that lists all artifacts needed for a specific CI job.
-Understanding images is important to maintaining Develocity Artifact and Setup Cache efficiency.
+Understanding images is important to maintaining Develocity Artifact Cache and Setup Cache efficiency.

-What is an Image?
+What Is an Image?

 An image is a metadata file stored at the Edge that includes: